Jerry Kerr: Dundee United

 In the following 1960–61 season United retained their top division place.
-Other players to flourish like defensive giant Yeats were the forward pair of Gillespie (whom Kerr had brought with him from Alloa Athletic) and Jim Irvine scoring 21 and 23 goals respectively.
-United finished a creditable ninth.
+Other players were to flourish; like defensive giant Yeats were the forward pair of Gillespie (whom Kerr had brought with him from Alloa Athletic) and Jim Irvine scoring 21 and 23 goals respectively.
+United finished ninth.

-Kerr was imaginative and inspired with some of his signings.
-With Hal Stewart of Morton, he was the first to see the possibility of tapping Scandinavia for cultured players at an affordable price.
-And by 1964, Lennart Wing, Finn Døssing, Mogens Berg and Örjan Persson were Tannadice stalwarts.
+With Hal Stewart of Morton, he was one of first to see the possibility of tapping Scandinavia for players at an affordable price.
+And by 1964, Lennart Wing, Finn Døssing, Mogens Berg and Örjan Persson had joined the club.

 Kerr is also credited with another landmark moment in the club's history, as he led United into their first ever European tie in 1966.
 This produced a 4–1 aggregate victory over FC Barcelona in the Fairs Cup that included a 2–1 win at the Nou Camp.

 In November 1971 (then aged 59) he assumed the post of general manager.
 Jim McLean took over as manager of football matters to build upon Kerr's successful base over the following seasons.
 Kerr then left the club, with the minimum of publicity, at the end of season 1972–73.
 Kerr is remembered for taking United from third from the bottom in Scottish League Football to a secure place in the top division.

-More than thirty years later the Club recognised the huge contribution Jerry had made when they renamed the south stand the Jerry Kerr Stand.
+More than thirty years later the Club recognised the contribution Kerr had made, when they renamed the south stand the Jerry Kerr Stand.